COVID-19 Resources

 What should I do if my student tests positive for COVID-19?

-2. Report the positive test by calling 608-835-4000, Option #1
+2. Report an absence by calling 608-835-4000, Option #1

 - Your student’s first and last name